Reference Pamphlet, pages 8-16 - Terms and Definitions

 - Katie Smith rents out a room in her home.
 She receives $6,000 a year in rental income.
 Katie will report the fair market value of the rental portion of her residence and the income received on Schedule B.

-A business entity is located in or doing business in your agency's jurisdiction if the entity has business contacts on a regular or substantial basis with a person who maintains a physical presence in your jurisdiction.
+A business entity is doing business in your agency's jurisdiction if the entity has business contacts on a regular or substantial basis with a person who maintains a physical presence in your jurisdiction.

 Business contacts include, but are not limited to, manufacturing, distributing, selling, purchasing, or providing services or goods.
 Business contacts do not include marketing via the Internet, telephone, television, radio, or printed media.

-The same criteria are used to determine whether an individual, organization, or other entity is located in or doing business in your jurisdiction.
+The same criteria are used to determine whether an individual, organization, or other entity is doing business in your jurisdiction.

 For local agencies, an interest in real property is located in your jurisdiction if any part of the property is located in, or within two miles of, the region, city, county, district, or other geographical area in which the agency has jurisdiction, or if the property is located within two miles of any land owned or used by the agency.